Keyboard shortcuts

 Reports

 1. Retrieve the data: Either by performing a query directly on the database or by using the high-level API provided by Kuwaiba.
-In the first case, the user will have to handle the raw nodes and relationships contained in the graph database and will most likely have to use Cypher2.
-In the second case, he will have to use the documented Java API3.
+In the first case, the user will have to handle the raw nodes and relationships contained in the graph database and will most likely have to use Cypher.
+In the second case, he will have to use the documented Java API.

 2. Information processing: Consists of taking the data retrieved in step 1 and performing calculations, filtering and other processing to convert it into meaningful information.